Where to promote or market yourself as a vlogger, or a streamer or, in general, a content creator?

 Social media and SEO tips as a content creator

-As a content creator, or a Youtuber, or a streamer, you need to show up to where your audience is.
+As a content creator, a Youtuber, or a streamer, you need to show up to where your audience is.

 It’s important to have good titles and descriptions on your videos.
 In other words, you need to do some basic SEO.

 Additionally, if you have the skills and the time to create short clips of longer stream sessions, then go for it.
-Short clips that can be used on twitter or on Instagram, will definitely get the attention.
+Short clips that can be used on Twitter or on Instagram, will definitely get the attention.
 And I’m not just saying to create shorts.
-Just think of it as highlight from your video.
+Just think of it as a highlight from your video.

-Shorts or Tiktok are a big thing right now, so if you can, you can definitely take advantage of short clips.
-I personally find it time consuming, but I know it’s important to have a presence there.
+Shorts or TikTok are a big thing right now, so if you can, you can definitely take advantage of short clips.
+I personally find it time-consuming, but I know it’s important to have a presence there.

-BUT as I said before, if it is stressing you out, just avoid it 🙂
+But as I said before, if it is stressing you out, just avoid it 🙂

 It was not a big production, and I didn’t overdo it with the editing as other, more professional ones do, but hey, it got the job done.
-And it gave me a nice feeling of accomplishement.
+And it gave me a nice feeling of accomplishment.

 Here are some ideas